ngUpgraders/ng-forward/README.md

 ## Adding Your Own Providers

 Adding your own providers through annotations is very easy.
-To demonstrate, let's create a `@Router` annotation that lets you setup router configuration for Anguar 1.4's new router:
+To demonstrate, let's create a `@Route` annotation that lets you setup router configuration for Anguar 1.4's new router:

 ```js
 // First we setup the Router annotation function: